enginepdf/DevOpsCurriculum/Quest14/README.md

             Ansible and Terraform have some critical differences, but the two do have some similarities as well.
             They differ when we look at two DevOps concepts: orchestration and configuration management, which are types of tools.
             Terraform is an orchestration tool.
-Ansible is mainly a configuration management tool (CM)
+Ansible is mainly a Configuration Management tool(CM)

             Orchestration tools have one goal: to ensure an environment is continuously in its ‘desired state.’
 Terraform is built for this as it stores the state of the environment, and when something does not function properly, it automatically computes and restores the system after reloading.
             It’s perfect for environments that need a constant and invariable state.
 ‘Terraform Apply’ is made to resolve all anomalies efficiently.

-            Configuration management tools are different; they don’t reset a system.
+            Configuration Management tools are different; they don’t reset a system.
 Instead, they locally repair an issue.
             Puppet has a design that installs and manages software on servers.
             Like Puppet, Ansible also can configure each action and instrument and ensure its functioning correctly without any error or damage.
             A CM tool works to repair a problem instead of replacing the system entirely.
 In this case, Ansible is a bit of a hybrid since it can do both, perform orchestration and replace infrastructure.